 How Can Working With An ADHD Specialist Reduce ADHD Symptoms

-Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder and type of neurodivergence that impacts the way a person’s brain processes sensory information.
+Attention-deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder and type of neurodiversity that impacts the way a person’s brain processes sensory information.
 Children, teens, and adults with ADHD may experience symptoms that can impact their daily lives, including inattentiveness, impulsivity, and hyperactivity.

-When considering treatment, it may be helpful to speak with an ADHD specialist.
+When considering treatment, speaking with an ADHD specialist may be helpful.
 A specialist is trained in supporting individuals with ADHD and may be able to offer advice, guidance, and interventions.

 What is an ADHD specialist?